Stomach Making Loud Gurgling Noises and Diarrhea: 10 Causes Explained.

-“Gluten-free diet” is the only and the best treatment for people with celiac disease. cutting gluten from diet improves all the symptoms of celiac disease.
+“Gluten-free diet” is the only and the best treatment for people with celiac disease. cutting gluten from the diet improves all the symptoms of celiac disease.

 7- Bile acid diarrhea.

 Sometimes, Your intestine becomes unable to deal with bile acids secreted into it from the liver (the mechanism is unclear).

 This leads to malabsorption of the bile acids.
 A condition that can lead to stomach pain, gurgling, and diarrhea with urgency.